nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * 3a1.
 Reeve displays an error message.

       Use case resumes at step 2.

 **UC05: Listing all students**

 **MSS**

-1. User enters command to display students list.
+1. User enters a command to list students.
 2. Reeve displays the students list with student details.

    Use case ends.

 **UC06: Clearing all student records**